Skip to main content

 • The various servers and code that provide support for the Network Computing System (NCS) are no longer provided.

 • The installation user ID-owned "Sample" (2C2) minidisk and its corresponding sample files are no longer provided.
-The sample files provided on this disk in prior levels of TCP/IP can be obtained on a request basis by contacting the IBM TCP/IP support group.

 Changes Introduced in TCP/IP Function Level 320